Wilhelm Weimar: Photography

 After it was invented in 1904, Weimar began to use the autochrome method to produce colour photographs of the museum collection.
 Because of his technical and artistic skills, he was often asked for advice on similar projects at other museums, including the Museum of Hamburg.

 Weimar was one of the first to document the beginnings of photography as an art-form and the history of photographic ateliers and their masters, particularly in Hamburg.

-In 1915, he collected his detailed research about photography in Hamburg in the book "Die Daguerreotypie in Hamburg 1839–1860 (The Daguerrotype in Hamburg 1839-1860)".
+In 1915, he collected his detailed research about photography in Hamburg in the book Die Daguerreotypie in Hamburg 1839–1860 (The Daguerreotype in Hamburg 1839–1860).
 The book is still held up today as both a pioneering work and as an authoritative work in the field.

 Together with Brinckmann, Weimar developed a special form of inventorying Hamburg's memorials and monuments.
 The novelty of their method was that, instead of the central feature of the description of the object being a written description, a photography was used instead.
 Brinckmann also tasked Weimar with not just capturing the statues in the inner city of Hamburg but also those in surrounding region, where they were in far greater danger of being forgotten and lost.
 At that time, the wider region of Hamburg still had a lot of older reed-thatched houses, which contained objects that it was vital to catalogue but often fell victim to fires.
 Houses of this type are often called Low German Houses in English works.
 Weimar produced many photo-series of the houses and churches of the Vierlande and Marschlande, part of the Bergedorf region of Hamburg, which he catalogued accurately and in great detail.
 With the same skill and care, he also documented the 1906 building of the Bismarck monument.
 In 1900, he had thoroughly documented the structures of St. Michael's Church, which burnt down in 1906.
 Weimar's studies and photographs were the basis for the rebuilding work on the church.